 It’s no surprise that the main complaint that riders have with these wheels is their weight.
 They’re not snappy by any means, and they’re not capable of race-level responsiveness.
 But no one can reasonably expect a wheel at this level to offer impressive acceleration, and as a basic training wheelset, the R500 performs more than adequately.
 Riders consistently report that the wheels hold up well to aggressive use and the abuse dished out by less-than-ideal pavement

 With their relatively low spoke count, these wheels aren’t ideal for heavy riders, but riders weighing close to 200 pounds report being able to put many miles on the R500 or R501 without significant problems with broken spokes or wheels going out of true

 One common complaint with the R500 was always focus on the plastic rim tape that Shimano used on them.
 The thin tape, in combination with the sharp edges of the spoke holes, sometimes resulted in flats.
 Replacing the plastic tape with more robust cloth tape seems to solve the problem, however that is a fix that might be above the skill level of some folks.
 It might be a good job for a pro.

 You might find closeouts at a better price point, and the R500 can be found used for under $100.
-For our money, though, we prefer the trustworthiness and return policy of Amazon or REI.
+For our money, though, we prefer the trustworthiness and return policy of Jenson or REI.

 An alternative to the R500 and R501 could be either a comparable training wheelset or an upgrade to a lighter, faster, more race-ready wheelset.